 Paediatric first aid training is very different to first aid training designed for adults.
-If you are thinking of taking a course, you may have some questions that you need answering.
+If you are thinking of taking a course, you may have some questions that you need to answer.

 Now, let’s move on to other commonly asked questions relating to paediatric first aid.